espressif/esp-hosted/esp_hosted_ng/docs/platform/beaglev-fire/beaglev-fire.md

 In esp_spi.h:

 - Change the GPIOs being used. `HANDSHAKE_PIN` to `562` and `SPI_DATA_READY_PIN` to `563`
-  gpio562 on the BeagleV Fire coressponds to `P8_15` and serves as the `HANDSHAKE_PIN` gpio563 on the BeagleV Fire coressponds to `P8_16` and serves as the `SPI_DATA_READY_PIN`
+  gpio562 on the BeagleV Fire coresponds to `P8_15` and serves as the `HANDSHAKE_PIN` gpio563 on the BeagleV Fire coresponds to `P8_16` and serves as the `SPI_DATA_READY_PIN`

-In this setup, the reset pin wasnt used as manual resetting was being done on the esp.
+In this setup, the reset pin wasn't used as manual resetting was being done on the esp.

-## Modifying esp-side code

-There isnt anything to change apart from adding logs to every stage in the compilation and running in the code.
-Otherwise the esp code is quite well and follow the `setup.md` on how to upload the code to ESP32.

 ## Pin Connections